yogeshkumar9071/LPU-COLAB-SOLUTIONS/README.md

 # Disclaimer: This repository is solely intended for educational purposes.

-This repository is a collaborative effort by Ashmit Mehta (GitHub: ash-codes18) and Sushant (GitHub: 07Sushant).
+This repository is a collaborative effort by Saviti Veerababu(Github: veerababu2103) and Amaraneni Nithin.
 Our objective is to provide valuable coding resources to our fellow students at Lovely Professional University (LPU) to assist them in tackling coding challenges in the CPP and DSA courses.

-Highlights
+# Highlights

 Well-organized solutions for CPP and DSA problems.
 Efficient auto-typing tool to save you time during problem submission.